Akshay2996/JavaScript-Effects/README.md

 This is all about the power of plain old Vanilla JavaScript and what we can do with it.

-These Effects are created using vallina javascript with the help of HTML5 and CSS3.
+These Effects are created using vanilla JavaScript with the help of HTML5 and CSS3.

 ⚡No Frameworks ⚡No Compilers